redbadger/crux/docs/src/overview.md

 Below is a list of some of the things we know we want to do before 1.0:

+* ✅ ~~Revised capabilities and effects to allow for better, more natural [app composition](./guide/composing.md) in larger apps, for composing capabilities, and generally for a more ergonomic effect API overall~~ See [managed effects](./guide/effects.md)
+* Better code generation with additional features, and support for more languages (e.g. C#, Dart, even C++...) and in trurn more Shells (e.g. .NET, Flutter) which will also enable Desktop apps for Windows
 * Improved documentation, code examples, and example apps for newcomers
-* Improved onboarding experience, with less boilerplate code that end users have to deal with
+* Improved onboarding experience, with less boilerplate code that end users have to write or copy from an example
-* Better FFI code generation to enable support for more languages (e.g. C#, Dart, even C++...) and in trurn more Shells (e.g. .NET, Flutter) which will also enable Desktop apps for Windows
-* Revised capabilities and effects to allow for better, more natural [app composition](./guide/composing.md) in larger apps, for composing capabilities, and generally for a more ergonomic effect API overall

 Until then, we hope you will work with us on the rough edges, and adapt to the necessary API updates as we evolve.
 We strive to minimise the impact of changes as much as we can, but before 1.0, some breaking changes will be unavoidable.